hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 {% enddetails %}

 This is much better: we have gone from 44 bits to $$0.5 \times 1 + 0.4 \times 2 + 0.1 \times 2 = 1.5$$ bits on average.
-Of course, for this to be possible, both our colleague and us need to _know_ what the true weather distribution is.
+Of course, for this to be possible, we need to have access to the true weather distribution.
 Otherwise, our bit allocation won't be optimal or we might converge to a suboptimal code.

 Are we satisfied yet?
 Well... not quite.
 Our message length will be the same on rainy days and on sunny days.
 However, rainy days are 4 times more common!
-Wouldn't it make sense to associate common outcomes to shorter strings and rarer outcomes to longer strings?

-It is possible to go lower if we are willing to instead send our weather reports in batches.
+However, Huffman is already optimal.
+The core problem is that our messages have an _integer_ length, and we would need _fractional_ lengths to do better.
+But we can do better if we make some compromises.
 Imagine we only want to batch-send the weather report every 10 days.
-There are $$3^{10}$$ possible sequences of 10 days, and hence messages to send.
+Then, there are $$3^{10}$$ possible sequences of 10 days.
 The most likely one is a streak of ten cloudy days, which occurs with probability $$0.5^{10}$$.
 Consequently, the Huffman coding assigns a much shorter codeword to this string than to the most unlikely string, a streak of ten sunny days:

 | 10-day weather | Probability | Codeword (length)                | Codeword length |
 | -------------- | ----------- | -------------------------------- | --------------- |